itpp-labs/access-addons/access_restricted/doc/index.rst

 With this module installed:

 * The user from previous example cannot increase his privileges.
-There is no ``Sales: Manager`` option for him, an also no ``Display 3 fields on sales orders: customer, invoice address, delivery address`` option in mudule configuration
+There is no ``Sales: Manager`` option for him, and also no ``Display 3 fields on sales orders: customer, invoice address, delivery address`` option in mudule configuration
 * The only exception is done for users who are in special group 'Allow add implied groups from settings' - if your user is included in this group by the superuser then you may select
   ``Display 3 fields on sales orders: customer, invoice address, delivery address`` from ``Sale`` module ``Configuration >> Settings`` menu